rusq/dogbutton-esp32/README.txt

 1. A button (or M5AtomLite, it has a couple of those)
 2. A telegram bot (get token from https://t.me/botfather)
 3. Wifi SSID/Password
-4. A neighbour dog that barks.
+4. A neighbour's dog that barks.
-5. OCD on those barks.
+5. OCD on listening to the dog barking.
-6. Wifi.

 Usage
 -----